Car crusher: Car crushers in popular culture

 A car crusher also appears in the video games Grand Theft Auto 2 where it generates power-ups depending on car model and is also used in an assassination mission.
-It also appears in Grand Theft Auto III, Grand Theft Auto: Liberty City Stories and Mafia II where the player can make money from stealing cars and taking them to the crusher.
+It also appears in Grand Theft Auto III, Grand Theft Auto: Liberty City Stories, and Mafia II where the player can make money from stealing cars and taking them to the crusher.

-A car crusher also featured in Need for Speed: The Run.
-Jack is seen tied to the steering wheel of his red Porsche Carrera 911, on a crusher in a junkyard, before Janella Salvador/Habib Diator's death.
-On the ground, Marcus Blackwell and a mobster are watching.
-He is about to be crushed to death, but he wakes up and manages to untie himself and escape the crusher at the last second.
-He sneaks out and steals an NFS Edition Audi RS4, barely escaping the junkyard alive.
-Soon, he is chased by multiple Porsche Cayennes, but Jack escapes.
+A car crusher also featured in Need for Speed: The Run, where the protagonist is seen tied to the steering wheel of his Porsche 911 (997), which is in a junkyard and dropped into a crusher as a method of being killed by a criminal organization known as "The Mob".
+He is about to be crushed to death, but he manages to untie himself and escape the crusher.
+He sneaks out and steals an Audi RS4 in order to escape, but he is chased by multiple Porsche Cayennes in use by The Mob, from which he is able to escape.

+A car crusher also appeared in the Drake music video of "Family Matters."
+As part of the Drake–Kendrick Lamar feud, the car crusher in the video is shown crushing a red van that matches the van on the cover artwork of Kendrick Lamar's album, Good Kid, M.A.A.D City.